DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Method

 We train DC-DiT with the same diffusion training objective as in DiT \cite{peebles2023scalablediffusionmodelstransformers}.
-In addition, we include a lightweight regularizer following the load balancing mechanism of Mixture-of-Experts models \cite{fedus2022switch} that encourages a target average downsampling factor \(N>1\) for the routing module.
+In addition, we include a lightweight regularizer following the load balancing mechanism of Mixture-of-Experts models \cite{fedus2022switch} that encourages a target average downsampling factor for the routing module.
+We denote this target compression ratio by \(N>1\); \(N\) is a training hyperparameter that specifies the desired average ratio between the original sequence length and the retained boundary-token length.
 Concretely, for a routing module output with boundary mask \(m \in \{0,1\}^{B \times L}\) and boundary probabilities \(p \in [0,1]^{B \times L}\), we define \(\hat{r} = \mathbb{E}[m]\) and \(\bar{p} = \mathbb{E}[p]\).
 We use the following regularizer: